Mann-Conomy/tf-parser/README.md

 })();
 ```

-Some more examples are available in the [test](https://github.com/Mann-Conomy/tf-parser/tree/main/test) directory.
+Some more examples are available in the [examples](https://github.com/Mann-Conomy/tf-parser/tree/main/examples) and [test](https://github.com/Mann-Conomy/tf-parser/tree/main/test) directories.

 ## Documentation